catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 **`<cmd: rsync;>`**

-A common backup strategy is to keep on or more directories synchronized with another directory or directories located on either the local system (usually a removable storage device of some kind) or a remote system.
+A common backup strategy is to keep one or more directories synchronized with another directory or directories located on either the local system (usually a removable storage device of some kind) or a remote system.
 In the Unix world, the preferred tool for this is `rsync` that uses the *rsync remote-update protocol*, which allows rsync to quickly detect differences between two directories and perform the minimum copying required.

  - `rsync options source destination` - source and destination can be
 	- local file or directory